-- Credit Exposure and Impaired Loans refer to Note 4 (Loans and Related Allowance for Credit Losses) to Financial Statements in our 2020 Form 10-K; - Debt Securities refer to Note 3 (Available-for-Sale and Held-to-Maturity Debt Securities) to Financial Statements in our 2020 Form 10-K; - Credit Losses - - For loan and lease losses, refer to Table 24 (Nonperforming Assets (Nonaccrual Loans and Foreclosed Assets)), Table 25 (Nonperforming Assets by Quarter During 2020), Table 26 (Analysis of Changes in Nonaccrual Loans), Table 27 (Foreclosed Assets), Table 28 (TDR Balances), Table 29 (TDRs Balance by Quarter During 2020), Table 30 (Analysis of Changes in TDRs), Table 31 (Loans 90 Days or More Past Due and Still Accruing), Table 32 (Net Loan Charge-offs), and Table 33 (Allocation of the ACL for Loans) in Management's Discussion and Analysis and Table 4.5 (Allowance for Credit Losses for Loans) in Note 4 (Loans and Related Allowance for Credit Losses) to Financial Statements in our 2020 Form 10-K; - For securities, refer to Note 3 (Available-for-Sale and Held-to-Maturity Debt Securities) to Financial Statements in our 2020 Form 10-K; - The discussions of quarterly credit losses in the sections cited above describe changes from prior periods.
-The Historical Credit Results section in this report compares actual charge-offs to Expected Credit Loss as defined and estimated using the inputs to the Advanced Approach; and - Derivatives refer to Note 16 (Derivatives) to Financial Statements in our 2020 Form 10-K.
+- Credit Exposure and Impaired Loans refer to Note 4 (Loans and Related Allowance for Credit Losses) to Financial Statements in our 2021 Form 10-K; - Debt Securities refer to Note 3 (Available-for-Sale and Held-to-Maturity Debt Securities) to Financial Statements in our 2021 Form 10-K; - Credit Losses - - For loan and lease losses, refer to Table 22 (Nonperforming Assets (Nonaccrual Loans and Foreclosed Assets)), Table 23 (Analysis of Changes in Nonaccrual Loans), Table 24 (Foreclosed Assets), Table 25 (TDR Balances), Table 26 (Analysis of Changes in TDRs), Table 27 (Net Loan Charge-offs), and Table 28 (Allocation of the ACL for Loans) in Management's Discussion and Analysis and Table 4.5 (Allowance for Credit Losses for Loans) and Table 4.13 (Loans 90 Days or More Past Due and Still Accruing) in Note 4 (Loans and Related Allowance for Credit Losses) to Financial Statements in our 2021 Form 10-K; - For securities, refer to Note 3 (Available-for-Sale and Held-to-Maturity Debt Securities) to Financial Statements in our 2021 Form 10-K; - The discussions of quarterly credit losses in the sections cited above describe changes from prior periods.
+The Historical Credit Results section in this report compares actual charge-offs to Expected Credit Loss as defined and estimated using the inputs to the Advanced Approach; and - Derivatives refer to Note 16 (Derivatives) to Financial Statements in our 2021 Form 10-K.